hansoksendahl/slogo/README.md

     `3 mod 2 == 1`

 ### Bitwise operators
 We have four bitwise operators in Slogo.
+Bitwise operators allow for the comparison of boolean values.

+_Note: If you're familiar with how bitwise operations work in other languages feel free to skip to the next section._

 `and`, `or`, `xor`, `not`